ggaugain/ggaugain.github.io/techno/podman.md

 But above all, it is about showing the approach with Podman.

 ```
-# Create the Pod myfirstpod which will be available on port 80.
+# Create the Pod 'firstpod' which will be available on port 8080.
 podman pod create --name firstpod -p 8080:80

 # Deployed nginx